Benefits debate is first volley of election year

 What’s more, the White House was observing the 50th anniversary of President Lyndon Johnson’s War on Poverty with an economic report Wednesday that hails government anti-poverty programs but also blames the lack of progress in reducing poverty since the 1980s on rising inequality.

 Eager to sustain attention on the economy, Democrats are expected to follow the debate over jobless benefits with a proposal to increase the minimum wage.
 The strategy matches a script laid out by Obama’s pollster in November that stressed that the economy remained an overriding voter priority.
 At the time, the troubled rollout of Obama’s health care law was dominating the news, but pollster Joel Benenson argued that it was “imperative that we return to the core issues that animate voters’ lives: a desire for financial security.”
 The White House distributed the memo to congressional Democrats.

-On Tuesday, Senate Minority Leader Mitch McConnell, R-Ky., pounced on Obama and the Democrats and argued that they were complaining about the hardships facing jobless workers "as if somehow there's no responsibility for that with either the majority in the Senate or the administration."
+On Tuesday, Republican Senate Minority Leader Mitch McConnell attacked Obama and the Democrats and argued that they were complaining about the hardships facing jobless workers “as if somehow there’s no responsibility for that with either the majority in the Senate or the administration.”